Tractability results for integration in subspaces of the Wiener algebra: (Strong) Tractability in the deterministic setting

 \subsection{Existence result}

 The previous two results were based on explicit constructions of point sets.
-As comparison, in this subsection we use the approach from \cite{HNWW00} to obtain an upper bound for $n^{\wor}(\varepsilon, d, F_{d, r_4})$.
-Here we choose $r_4$ of product form, and we use slowest possible decay for which the argument still yields polynomial tractability.
+As comparison, in this subsection, we employ a probabilistic argument using Hoeffding's theorem to obtain the existence of point sets such that $n^{\wor}(\varepsilon, d, F_{d, r_4})$ is bounded above.
+This proof technique has been used already in similar contexts, like, e.g., in \cite{HNWW01} to prove polynomial tractability of the star discrepancy.
+Here we choose the Fourier weights $r_4$ of product form, and we use the slowest possible decay for which the argument still yields polynomial tractability.

 Hoeffding's inequality asserts the following: Let $z_0, z_1, \ldots, z_{n-1}$ be independent random variables such that $a_i \le z_i \le b_i$ almost surely.
 Consider the sum of these random variables, $S_n = z_0 + z_1 + \cdots + z_{n-1}$.
 Then Hoeffding's theorem states that, for all $t > 0$ we have